 The Yajnavalkya Smriti consists of 3 Adhyayas, or chapters, which contain 1010 shlokas.

-In the first Adhyaya the duties of the Castes and Ashramas (आश्रम) are expounded, foods are dealt with, gifts, offerings, certain rites, and the duties of a king are explained.
+The first Adhyaya expounds the duties of the Castes and Ashramas (आश्रम), including foods appropriate foods, gifts, offerings, certain rites.

-In the second, civil law and procedure and punishment for crimes are laid down.
+In the second, it describes the civil law, procedure and punishment for crimes.